unphased/ply/README.md

 ## Devices Supported

 None yet, the library is not yet in a functional state.

-But I have a Nexus 7 and iOS4, 5, and 6 devices to make everything work on.
+The goal is to support any platforrm which does not place unreasonable requirements on code change to the library.
+This means that IE9 support is tentative

+To be thoroughly incomplete and in rough order of dev priority:

+- iOS6 Mobile Safari 6
+- iOS5 Mobile Safari 5
+- Android Browsers pending testing (Chrome 18) this includes as many of the myriad Android devices out there as possible
+- OS X Safari 5
+- OS X Safari 6
+- Google Chrome 10+ (OS X, Linux, Windows 32- and 64-bit)
+- IE10 (32- and 64-bit Windows 8, Windows RT)
+- Mozilla Firefox 6+ (OS X, Linux, Windows 32- and 64-bit)
+- Opera 10+ (OS X, Linux, Windows 32- and 64-bit)
+- Konqueror (and related) Linux browsers
+- Safari 5 on Windows

 ## How to use